 The basement was full of shadows and it took a second for my eyes to adjust.
 The diamond pattern in my new contacts flashed golden sparks in my eyes.
 Through the glitter, I could see Dan’s outline on the table where I had left him.

 Through the night we stayed huddled around Dan who alternated between sobbing and screaming.
-We kept him as comfortable as possible and tried to keep him from moving around with little success.
-At one point he tried to sit and ended up moving the pipe protruding from his stomach.
+We kept him as comfortable as possible, changed his bandages, and tried to keep him from moving around with little success.
+At one point, he tried to sit and all he ended up doing was sliding across the pipe protruding from his stomach.
 He shouted in pain and promptly passed out.
-Charlie kept watch on the door with a shotgun and the rest of us huddled in the dark…
+This was really for the best because if he moved…

 He started whispering gibberish.
 Most of it I couldn’t make out except for a few pieces.
 He plainly said “a fob” and he kept mentioning “weapon protocol.”
 The second phrase scared me, but the fob piqued my curiosity.
 What if it could stop all of this craziness?
 He really didn’t look very good and I needed to figure this out.
 I grabbed two mugs, filled them with coffee, and found a corner booth to talk things over with Charlie.

 As soon as he said it, a huge gust of wind ripped the roof off the clinic like it was a sardine can and the doctor, sheriff, and the deputy were sucked out in a violent cyclone.
 The wind tossed Dan into a corner and me under the table where I clung to the legs as the wind tried to pull me out.
 Then the wind stopped and an eerie silence took over.

 I rushed to the corner where Dan lay on his side bleeding from a gash in his head.

 “I’m not Dan, but I need your help,” he said.
 “The army wants to kill me because I invented a way to control the weather.”